 The table shows a decomposition of changes in log skill intensity in French manufacturing into within and between firm changes from 1996 to 2007 using employment shares as weights.
 The decomposition is computed for each of the following categories: "Non-importers" includes firms that do not import throughout the period.
+"Importers skill-abundant countries" includes firms that exclusively import from countries with more than 95 percent of the French level of secondary schooling.
+"Importers labor- & skill-abundant countries" includes firms that import from both countries with less and more than 95 percent of the French level of secondary schooling.
 "Importers labor-abundant countries" includes firms that exclusively import from countries with less than 95 percent of the French level of secondary schooling.
-"Importers skill-abundant countries" includes firms that exclusively import from countries with more than 95 percent of the French level of secondary schooling.
-"Importers both sets of countries" includes firms that import from both sets of countries.
 "Entry" into a category is defined as firms that did not belong to a given category in 1996 and where present in the category in 2007, while "exit" from a category occurs if firms belonged to a given category in 1996 but not in 2007.